 It’s Here!
 City Lights Youth!
 At City Lights we believe that God’s Spirit is for all people and all ages; and we desire to see teens find there ultimate joy in knowing Christ.
-That is why we have started a youth group that builds healthy relationship between teenagers and helps them to discover the love of […]
+City Lights Youth is for ages 12-18 and is every Wednesday night at 7pm.

 Home Groups are the primary way to connect with each other outside of Sunday service.

 We have probably all worked with someone who just seems to hate their life, or at least they seem to hate their job.
 The moment they arrive they begin to complain and start counting down the minutes on the clock.
 And most often, it seems to be that person who throws the biggest fit that they didn’t get the last promotion or raise.